-This Mexican pulled-pork dish is perfect for outdoor gatherings.
+This Mexican pulled-pork dish is perfect for a weeknight dinner.
 I just love the tenderness and succulent texture of spice pork shoulder for my taco filling.
 It’s muy delicioso!

 - 4 cloves garlic, minced